-If you are sure what you know what the audience’s most important problem is, then you can skip this step.
+If you are sure you know what the audience’s most important problem is, then you can skip this step.
 However, most of the time, we won’t have all of the information needed to identify what that single challenge is.
 To reach a clear goal, you need to delve into the right topic your audience base is after.
 Find their particular point of view and adapt your speech to fit their needs.
 It is a good idea to create a few different bullet points that each solve a potential problem.
 That way, you have a better chance of your audience saying, “I definitely want that.”
 You’ve found common values with them.

 Erase the idea that you need to write out a complete persuasive speech outline template.
 These three problem statements become the backbone of your persuasive speech outline.
 An easy way to do this is to just repeat step one a couple of more times instead of moving to the next step.
 Another way is to ask yourself, “What are the major problems that my product or idea solves?”

 Going back to the problem statements for the car buyer, we just need some good real-life examples of successes.

-“I had a customer last week who told me that she and a coworker carpooled to work.
-She said that she was looking for a car that more dependable.
+Persuasive Speech Outline Example: “I had a customer last week who told me that she and a coworker carpooled to work.
+She said that she was looking for a car that was more dependable.
 Although she didn’t come right out and say it, I think she was nervous that she and the coworker would end up stranded on the side of the road.
 When I handed her the keys to her new car, she smiled and said, ‘I’m driving to work Monday.
-I can’t wait!'”
+I can’t wait!’“

 Put It All Together to Create an Amazing Persuasive Speech Outline